unimapper/unimapper.github.io/docs/reference/entity.md

 echo $order->price; // Will be 15.0
 ~~~

 > Remember!
-Computed property can not be mixed with other filters.
+Computed property can not be mixed with other options.

-### Entity inheritance
+## Inheritance
 You can even extend entity with a new one.
 All properties will be inherited too.
 Just write a {@inheritdoc}.

 ~~~ php